Day not far when nation will be free of Maoist terror: PM Modi | Politics

 Modi said over the past decade, thousands of Naxalites have surrendered, abandoning their violent path.

+The prime minister also said that when his government was voted to office, he worked with utmost sensitivity to bring these youth, who were misled, back to the mainstream of development.

-''The day is not far when India will be totally free from Naxalism and Maoist violence, this too is Modi's guarantee,'' he told the gathering that included Sri Lankan Prime Minister Harini Amarasuriya, former UK prime minister Rishi Sunal and former Australian prime minister Tony Abbot among others.
+''The day is not far when India will be totally free from Naxalism and Maoist violence -- this too is Modi's guarantee,'' he told the gathering that included Sri Lankan Prime Minister Harini Amarasuriya, former UK prime minister Rishi Sunak and ex-Australian prime minister Tony Abbot, among others.

 ''Areas that were affected by Naxalism will celebrate Diwali for the first time in 60-70 years,'' the prime minister said.

-He said during the Congress regime, ''urban naxals'' were so dominant that no information about any Maoist terrorist incident reached the people of the country and they enforced heavy censorship on such incidents.
+During the Congress regime, ''urban Naxals'' were so dominant that no information about any Maoist terrorist incident reached the people of the country, as they enforced heavy censorship on such incidents, Modi said.

 ''Earlier, the headlines were about vehicles blown up in Bastar and security personnel killed.
 Today, the youth there are organising 'Bastar Olympics'.
 This is a big change,'' Modi said.

-''And I say with great responsibility that those who wear the Constitution on their foreheads still work day and night to protect these Maoist terrorists who do not believe in the Constitution,'' he said, in an apparent dig at the Congress.
+''And I say with great responsibility that those who wear the Constitution on their foreheads still work day and night to protect these Maoist terrorists, who do not believe in the Constitution,'' the prime minister said, in an apparent dig at the Congress.

-He said that India now does not remain silent after terror attacks but hits back using surgical and air strikes.
+India now does not remain silent after terror attacks but hits back using surgical and air strikes, he said.

 ''Earlier governments carried out reforms as compulsion, we now do it with conviction.
-Age of unknown can be uncertain thing for world but it is opportunity for India as it has always turned risks into reforms.
+Age of the unknown can be an uncertain thing for the world but it is an opportunity for India as it has always turned risks into reforms.

 ''...
 We have turned every reform into resilience and every resilience into a revolution,'' he told the gathering.